 - Key Features:

-- User-friendly interface suitable for beginners.
+- The interface is user-friendly and suitable for beginners.

-- Real-time campaign optimization.
+- Real-time campaign optimisation.

 - Best For: Small to medium-sized businesses seeking an accessible programmatic solution.